harshitadatra/mark1-knowmeQuiz/readme.md

-#knowmeQuiz CLI App A CLI App to know more about Sakshi Jain.
+#knowmeQuiz CLI App A CLI App to know more about harshit adatra.

 It is a CLI app to know about me with some riddle questions!
 In this CLI app , guess the correct answer and update or win the score for you!